 The small resort town of Nuwara Eliya, situated at 2070 m above sea level, lies on a little lake and is surrounded by mountains covered over and over by tea bushes.
 At the town boundaries there are a lot of vegetable plantations and flower fields, but also along the roads of Nuwara Eliya and in most of its gardens flowers are blooming.

-(Late) lunch, dinner and overnight at the Hotel Galway Forest Lodge or Hotel St. Andrew's, Nuwara Eliya.
+Check-in for dinner and overnight at the Hotel Galway Forest or Hotel Avian Breeze, Nuwara Eliya.
 Should it not be possible to take the train, the journey up to Nuwara Eliya will be done by car.
-After lunch at the hotel you would have the opportunity to visit the Hakgala botanical garden with its col- lection of sub-tropical trees, bushes and smaller plants and its well-known rose garden.
+In the afternoon you would have the opportunity to visit the Hakgala botanical garden with its collection of sub-tropical trees, bushes and smaller plants and its well-known rose garden.

 Day 5 Horton Plains

-Dinner and overnight at the Hotel Galway Forest Lodge or Hotel St. Andrew's, Nuwara Eliya.
+Dinner and overnight at the Hotel Galway Forest Lodge or Hotel Avian Breeze, Nuwara Eliya.

 Day 6 Nuwara Eliya - Hendala (Colombo)

 You leave Nuwara Eliya after breakfast and drive in western direction towards the coast, passing at first tea and vegetable plantations, waterfalls, forests and small settlements.
 From the descending road you have now and then a fabulous panoramic view to the surrounding mountains and hills and into the many valleys.
-After reaching the plain you see again paddy fields, coconut and rubber plantations. - In the evening you reach Colombo.
-Check-in, dinner and overnight at the Pegasus Reef Hotel just north of Colombo.
+After reaching the plain you see again paddy fields, coconut and rubber plantations. - In the evening you reach after Colombo Hendala.
+Check-in and overnight at the Pegasus Reef Hotel just north of Colombo.

 Day 7 Hendala (Colombo)